sveltejs/kit/.changeset/unlucky-walls-drum.md

 '@sveltejs/kit': patch
 ---

-fix: strip HTTP/2 pseudo-headers and symbol request header keys to get Vite HTTPS working again
+fix: set a no-op proxy config to force Vite to downgrade to TLS-only so that Vite HTTPS works